-Home loan rates revised: Axis Bank, LIC Housing Finance, Bajaj Housing Finance hike rates; check here
+Home loan rates revised: Axis Bank, LIC Housing Finance, Bajaj Housing Finance hike rates

 1. Axis Bank

-Private sector lender Axis Bank hiked its MCLR last week by 5 bps, which would all loan interests.
+Private sector lender Axis Bank hiked its MCLR last week by 5 bps, which would make interest on all loans expensive.
 The rates are already effective from August 18.
 According to a notification issued by the bank, the MCLR rate for one month is now 7.85 per cent; for three months, it is 7.95 per cent; 8 per cent for six months.

 The current home loan rate for Axis Bank ranges between 8.10 per cent and 8.45 per cent per annum for salaried individuals.
 The maximum tenure is 30 years.
 The interest rate for women is 8.10 per cent.
 The interest rate is a bit higher for self-employed individuals and ranges between 8.20 per cent and 8.55 per cent.
 As per the bank’s notification, the interest rate for individuals would depend on their credit score and the product they choose.